20 November 2024

 Compliment With Purpose

-People love to feel noticed, but a vague compliment won’t cut it.
-Be specific:
+People love to feel noticed, but generic compliments won’t stand out.
+Be thoughtful and specific:

 -